Ethiopian troops push for regional capital, rebels promise 'hell'

 Hundreds of thousands have been uprooted from homes, while internet, electricity and banking services have been blocked.

-“Attempting to rule the people of Tigray by force is like walking on a burning flame,” the Tigrayan statement added.
-“Tigray will be the graveyard of dictators.”

-Refugees have said militias from Amhara, the neighbouring state, attacked them because of ethnicity and that air strikes were killing civilians.
+Some refugees have said militias from Amhara, the neighbouring state, attacked them because of ethnicity.
 There have also been reports of Tigrayans losing jobs and facing discrimination elsewhere.

 Aiby’s parents are from the Oromo and Amharic ethnic groups - the largest and second largest respectively.